KhalidMimMuzahid/FastAPI-EnterpriseSuite/README.md

 6. [Contributing](#contributing)

 ## Getting Started
-Follow the instructions below to set up and run your FastAPI project.
+Follow the instructions below to set up and run your FastAPI project .

 ### Prerequisites
 Ensure you have the following installed: